spiri91/Pipe.Net/README.md

 Awesome

-## Some extensions methods on Generics collections that will make your code easier to read:
+## Some extensions methods on arrays that will make your code easier to read:
  - .ForEach implementation for arrays
  - .DeepCopy
  - .ShallowCopy